- sign on to the system

 If login is invoked as a command, it must replace the initial command interpreter.
 To invoke login in this fashion, type:

 login asks for your user name, if it is not supplied as an argument, and your password, if appropriate.
-Where possible, echoing is turned off while you type your password, so it does not appear on the written record of the session.
+Where possible, echoing is turned off while you type your password, so it will not appear on the written record of the session.

 If you make any mistake in the login procedure, the message: